-Plan Developer Year Goal # SGO Goal Status Action Item Results Future Actions Comments Brown, Michael 2018-19 1 SG5.4 Completed Provide data support for SEP Steering Committee, designated work groups, and contracted consultant to include collection of existing data, development of new data, orientation to data and assistance with analysis.
-Including institutional and work group situational analyses and the development of Key Performance Indicators.
-Co-chair the SEP Program and Services Excellence and Innovation Work Group to include planning work, collection, orientation to, and analysis of relevant data for situational and SWOT analysis as well as developing a final action plan with relevant performance indicators.
-Most all of the requested data was provided to steering committee, consultant and working groups for completing their situational analyses.
-Steering Committee and working groups have been notified about updates to data sets.
-The Program and Services work group completed its situational analysis and 5 priorities for action which were provided to the SEP Steering Team to inform the development and prioritization of action plans.
-1. Continue updating data sets and reports related to SEP.
+Plan Developer Year Goal# SGO Goal Status Action Item Results Future Actions Comments Brown, Michael 2018-19 1 SG5.4 Completed - and working groups have been notified about updates to data sets.
+The Program and Services work group completed its 1.
+Continue updating data sets and reports related to SEP.
 2. Findings from SEP work group will inform data collection related to program effectiveness and to make improvements to program review process.
-Need to update SEP data, or at least see what group wants updated Brown, Michael 2018-19 2 \$G2.1 Completed 1.
-Reconfigure SPAA Committee (now IDEA) membership to allow more in-depth review and discussion of assessment data, while maintaining representational participation from major campus stakeholders (professionals, staff, faculty, students) 2.
-Solidify and implement HC's new assessment plan by development of annual area plans, data collection processes for seven new core theme indicators , and implementation of student learning outcome assessment database.
+Need to update SEP data, or at least see what group wants updated Brown, Michael 2018-19 2 SG2.1 Completed and discussion of assessment data, while maintaining representational participation from major campus stakeholders (professionals, staff, faculty, students) 2.
+Solidify and implement HC's new assessment plan by development of annual area plans, data collection processes for seven new core theme indicators, and implementation of student learning outcome assessment database.
 3. Begin preparation activities for AY1920 accreditation activities (Ad Hoc Report Fall 2019, Year Three Report and Ad Hoc Report Spring 2020). reconfigured to include senior administrators, faculty member working on assessment database, and presidents of faculty, staff and student senates.
 2. Annual area plans were developed but implementation and completion was delayed.
 99% of areas have completed annual area plans.
 Assessment Database was piloted in spring 2019 and will be implemented in AY1920.
-3. IDEA Committee has completed planning and begun work on accreditation activites for the Annual Work Plans based on user experience and review by Director of Institutional Effectiveness and database developer (CT Faculty).
+3. IDEA Committee has completed planning and begun work on accreditation activites for AY1920.
+The Ad-Hoc Report in response to Recommendation 3 has been completed and is ready for submission in September 2019.
+The example programs for the Mid Cycle Evaluation Report have been selected the Annual Work Plans based on user experience and review by Director of Institutional Effectiveness and database developer (CT Faculty).
 Faculty will engage in implementation of Assessment Database by confirming course and credential level outcomes, mapping of course outcomes to credential outcomes, and by planning the entry of course-level assessment data into the database during AY1920.
 2. Accreditation activities for AY1920 will be completed in a timely and effective manner.
 Recommendations 3 & 4 will be either be 1.
 IDEA membership has remained the same - new people in roles, but same roles represented.
 Added another staff to represent student affairs.
 2. AWPs are continuously improved, but process is largely consisten.
 Assessment database has been slow to implement, but use is gradually increasing as division directors work with faculty. requirements for participation have been set, though not enforced.
 3. Dean is ALO and preparing for spring 2022 accreditation activities.